rsbondi/nodes-debug/README.md

 # Development

+Notice, developing third party node types is encouraged, but please check with me before doing so, the architecture is likely to change as more insight is gained in development.

 This utility supports multiple node types.
 It ships with `bitcoin`(bitcoin core) and `btcd`.
 The node types are defined in the `.nodetypes` directory.
 To create a node of a different type, follow the example in the `bitcoin` directory.
 The `${your_node_type}Controller.js` file needs to implement the methods that do not begin with an underscore.
 For questions feel free contact me directly.

 Also, if your module uses external packages that are not in the root `package.json` file of this repository, you will need to include your own `package.json` file, you only need to include packages that are not already covered in the root file.
 See `.nodetypes/src/btcd/package.json` as an example, which uses `ws` package.